 AUC has conducted a major update of its database since the 2012 resource estimate.
 Additions were made to properties, over 500 drill holes were added, and tabulated intercept data and barren intervals were edited and restructured.
-To date, approximately 10,000 drill holes have been drilled by AUC and former operators on and close to the 5 resource units evaluated.
+To date, 10,151 drill holes have been drilled by AUC and former operators on and close to the 5 resource units evaluated.
 Electric log gamma data are available for more than 75% of these holes, and interval data (thickness, grade, and GT) are available for about 95% of the mineralized holes.
+Most of the additional holes were a result of the Uranerz Acquisition.

-A total of 5,765 drill holes in AUC's Microsoft Access® database were used in the current resource estimate.
-Within the data set, 5,139 holes are on AUC's property, up from 4,613 holes in 2012.
+A total of 6,191 drill holes in AUC's Microsoft Access® database were used in the current resource estimate.
+Within the data set, 6,061holes are on AUC's property, up from 4,613 holes in 2012 due to the inclusion of the Uranerz data.
 The drill hole data consists of logs, surveys, and data generated from 1,044 holes during AUC's drilling programs since 2010 and includes data generated by several companies previously operating in the area (see Sections 6.0 and 10.0).

-Not all of the 10,000 drill holes in the database are in close enough proximity to AUC's property to be used in the current estimate.
+Not all the 10,151 drill holes in the database are in close enough proximity to AUC's property to be used in the current estimate.
 Approximately 50 drill holes were not used in the current resource estimate that were used in the 2012 estimate, due to identification of problematic data during recent data validation processes.